DOMAIN: MilDly COnservative Model-BAsed OfflINe Reinforcement Learning: Experiments

 \subsection{The Implementation Details of Experiments}

-\textbf{Experimental Datasets.} We employ benchmark tasks commonly studied in OpenAI Gym \cite{ref29}, simulated using the MuJoCo physics engine.
-The tasks include Halfcheetah-v2, Hopper-v2, and Walker2d-v2, as depicted in Fig. \ref{fig_2}.
-In these MuJoCo environments, the goal is to control the robot's various joints to achieve faster and more stable locomotion.
-By applying RL to robot control, the agent observes the state of the MuJoCo environment and controls the robot's joints based on its learned policy.
+\textbf{Experimental Datasets.} \tx{We employ Gym-Mujoco tasks to test the performance of DOMAIN.
+The Gym-Mujoco tasks, such as Halfcheetah-v2, Hopper-v2, and Walker2d-v2, are included in the D4RL benchmark \cite{ref29}, which are widely used in offline RL.} Fig. \ref{fig_2} depicts the above tasks.
+The goal is to control the robot's various joints to achieve faster and more stable locomotion. \cite{ref30}.

-For each environment, three types of recorded datasets are considered: Medium, Medium-replay, and Medium-expert.
-These datasets are based on the work of Fu \emph{et al}. \cite{ref30} and the D4RL dataset.
+\tx{In our paper, we select $9$ datasets covering $3$ tasks.
+For three Gym-Mujoco tasks, three types of recorded datasets are considered: Medium, Medium-replay, and Medium-expert.
 The ``Medium'' dataset is generated by collecting 1 million samples from a policy that undergoes early stopping during online training using SAC \cite{ref21}.
 The ``Medium-replay'' dataset records all samples during the training process, reaching a medium level.
-The ``Medium-expert'' dataset is a combination of expert and suboptimal data \cite{ref30}.
+The ``Medium-expert'' dataset is a combination of expert and sub-optimal data with a total 2 million samples \cite{ref30}}.

-\textbf{Practical algorithm implementation details.} Fig. \ref{fig_3} gives the network composition of the algorithm, including environment, discriminator, critic and policy network.
-Through the discriminator network, the model data sampling probability is calculated for the critic network update; the critic network guides the policy network update; the actions generated on the strategy network generate more model data through the environment model.
-Table \ref{tab_1} provides the hyperparameters for network model.
-The detailed parameter settings for each network update are given below:
+\textbf{Practical algorithm implementation details.} Fig. \ref{fig_3} gives the network composition of the algorithm, including environment, discriminator, critic, and policy network. \tx{Through the discriminator network, the model data sampling probability is calculated for the critic network update; the critic network guides the policy network update; the actions generated on the strategy network generate more model data through the environment model; the initial state $s$ is randomly sampled from the offline dataset and used to the generation of model data.} Table \ref{tab_1} provides the hyperparameters for the network model.
+The detailed parameter settings are given below:

-1) \emph{Model Training}: The environment model is approximated using a probabilistic network that outputs a Gaussian distribution to obtain the next state and reward.
-Similar to the approach in \cite{ref15}, we set $N$ as 7 and select the best 5 models.
-Each model consists of a 4-layer feedforward neural network with 200 hidden units.
-The model training employs maximum likelihood estimation with a learning rate of 1e-4 and Adam optimizer.
-The 256 data samples are randomly drawn from the offline dataset $\mathcal{D}_{\text {offline }}$ to calculate the maximum likelihood term.
+1) \emph{Model Training}: The environment model is approximated by a probabilistic network that outputs a Gaussian distribution to obtain the next state and reward.
+We set $N$ as 7 and select the best 5 models.
+Each model consists of a 4-layer feedforward network with $200$ hidden units.
+The model employs maximum likelihood estimation with a learning rate of $1e-4$ and Adam optimizer.
+The $256$ data samples are randomly drawn from $\mathcal{D}_{\text {offline }}$ to train the model.

 2) \emph{Discriminator Training}: Two discriminator networks, $D_{\Phi_{s a s}}\left(\cdot \mid s, a, s^{\prime}\right)$ and $D_{\Phi_{s a}}\left(\cdot \mid s, a\right)$, are trained to approximate the probabilities $p\left(\cdot \mid s, a, s^{\prime}\right), p\left(\cdot \mid s, a\right)$.
 The networks use the prediction ``$2 \times$ Tanh'' activation function to map the output values to the range $[-2,2]$, and then pass the clipped results through a softmax layer to obtain the final probabilities.